-The Comics Journal resurrected its print version in January, not exactly Back By Popular Demand but maybe a recognition that TCJ had a presence while it was around that no one else has wanted to emulate during its absence.
+The Comics Journal resurrected its print version in January, if not quite Back By Popular Demand then maybe a recognition that TCJ had a presence while it was around that no one else has wanted to emulate during its absence.
 The history of TCJ is what happens when a pop-culture criticism self-starts in a field with no academic scholarship around to corral the undomesticated animal and it proceeds to maul the grandparents, and that book has already been written; which leaves the question of what it intends to do here and now, when pop-culture scholarship is everywhere.
-The answer might not include much criticism.
 An editorial says TCJ will focus on letting artists speak, and “be motivated by giving the comic creator [this] missing platform.”
-Whether the many problems of the trade have really been made worse by a lack of platforms for creators to speak is debatable—a lack of collective action perhaps, but that’s not the same thing, and the Entertainment Industrial Complex rolls on.
-Plus some of the new articles are so unrigorous that the magazine might be actively trying to look backwards rather than forwards.
-But I work on the principle that there should be more venues for arts criticism on paper, rather than fewer.
+Whether the problems of the business have really been made worse by a lack of platforms for creators to speak might be debatable—a lack of collective action perhaps, but that’s not the same thing, and the Entertainment Industrial Complex rolls on.
+But I’m working on the principle that there should be more venues for arts criticism on paper, rather than fewer.

 And then, among the fishes, a whale.